azawawi/SwiftyZeroMQ/UserGuide.md

 ### [Swift Pakcage Manager (SPM)](http://swift.org/package-manager)

-At the time of this writing, Apple's SPM or SwiftPM does not iOS.
+At the time of this writing (October 2016), Apple's SPM or SwiftPM does not iOS.
-PRs are welcome once support has landed in a future version.
+Pull requests are more than welcome once the iOS support lands in a future version.

 ## Bundled ZeroMQ library